jakerella/p52/scenarios/the-calico-wizard/quests/the-calico-wizard.md

 ---

-### Starting Items
+### Proceed

-Before starting your quest, each player should receive 1 healing potion and 1 [random starting item](reference_tables.md#starting-items).

----

-### PAUSE HERE AND PLAY YOUR QUEST!
+The rooms of the lair follow standard [space layout rules](../../rules/05_space_layout.md).
+The Lair is all **interior**, and players should flip to see if any one room is lit or dark.

-When you encounter the first Ace, read on to see how the Apprentice fights.
+When you encounter the **first Ace**, read on to see how the Apprentice fights.
+(You should wait until you encounter them!)

 ---